voximplant/php-smartcalls-sdk/docs/Api/AccountApi.md

 Get the unique access token which will be used in all HTTP requests.
-The token expires in 24 hours
+The token expires in 24 hours.

 ### Example
 ```php